 maintainer of its order (as Vishnu) but also the one who ultimately dissolves it

 (as Shiva).
-The dissolution makes room for the next cycle of creation
+The dissolution makes room for the next cycle of creation.
+At the

 spiritual level, Shiva, the Lord of Yoga, aptly assumes the appearance of chaos